Shopping Cart No items

 Aggrenox or the Dipyridamole/ASA generic may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking your Aggrenox dosage.
 Speak with your doctor about any known medical conditions relating to sensitivities to aspirin, bleeding problems, low blood pressure, heart problems, stomach problems, kidney disease, liver disease, and bleeding in the brain.
 Tell your doctor about any current medications or supplementation to avoid interactions with Aggrenox.

 Depending on your condition you may require more aspirin to help prevent heart attacks.
 Speak with your doctor regarding your condition to know what additional drugs you require to stay healthy.

 While taking Aggrenox, you may feel dizzy, drowsy or experience blurred vision.
 Avoid driving a vehicle or operating heavy machinery until you feel it is safe.
 Alcohol and Cannabis can exasperate these side effects.
 Additionally you can speak with your doctor about acceptable limits for these substances while taking Aggrenox.

 There is a risk of stomach bleeding with regular use of alcohol and tabacco while taking Aggrenox.
 Avoid or limit these substances during your treatment with Aggrenox.
 Additionally you can speak with your doctor on acceptable limits of alcohol and how to stop smoking.

-More serious side effects for Aggrenox are: easy bleeding or bruising, uncontrolled bleeding from gums or nose, fast/slow/irregular heartbeat, loss of appetite, dark urine, yellowing eyes or skin, unusual tiredness, or unusual weakness.
+Some serious Aggrenox side effects are: easy bleeding or bruising, uncontrolled bleeding from gums or nose, fast/slow/irregular heartbeat, loss of appetite, dark urine, yellowing eyes or skin, unusual tiredness, or unusual weakness.